The UK's multi-award-winning

 The Serpentine Gallery has expanded its pavilion

-programme for 2016 and this summer will see five
+programme for 2016 and this summer sees five

 different structures by five very different architects.

-We are delighted to be collaborating with such a wide
+We are delighted to have collaborated with such a

-range of extraordinary talent and our workshops are
+wide range of extraordinary talent in the manufacture

 To talk to us about pavilions or structures,